Strategy11/formidable-forms/readme.txt

 * Fix: Turnstile elements are now only rendered when the field is visible.
 * Fix: Some new checkbox and radio button styles were being overwritten by certain themes, resulting in various styling issues.

-= 6.13 =
-* Fix: A JavaScript error triggered after detecting an error with a form field before processing the payment would cause the form to stop responding.
-* Fix: A Call to undefined method FrmProAppHelper::use_chosen_js fatal error would happen when using versions of Formidable Pro older than version 6.8.

-= 6.12 =
-* New: Many default form style settings have been updated.
-Existing sites will continue to use their existing default settings.
-To experience the new default style settings, access the list of styles from the style tab in form settings and select Reset to Defaults from the dropdown menu for a target style.
-* New: Hidden screen reader labels have been added to the entries list admin pages bulk checkboxes to improve accessibility.
-* Fix: Turnstile captcha widgets were rendering twice.
-* Fix: An extra check has been added to improve compatibility with older versions of WordPress before version 6.5.
-* Fix: The submit button would appear as an entry table row on the entry view admin page.
-* Fix: When validating field length limits, some characters including types with accents were not getting counted as expected and could fail validation.
-* Checks have been added to no longer include fields with form state on servers where open SSL is not installed.
-This is to improve compatibility.
-* Some updates have been made to improve the syncing of field option updates and conditional logic settings.
-* The option to use HTML5 has been removed.
-HTML5 is now enforced for all sites.
-* Some old deprecated PHP functions have been removed including FrmAppController::include_embed_form_icons and FrmAppController::get_form_shortcode.
-* The deprecated JavaScript function frmFrontForm.savingDraft has been removed.

 [See changelog for all versions](https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt)

 == Upgrade Notice ==